Oh, hey there, sexy stream of (naturally sweetened) vegan chocolate syrup on my ice cream. How do you do?

-- 2 Tbsp (30 ml) maple syrup, plus more to taste (or sub stevia to taste)
+- 2 Tbsp maple syrup (plus more to taste // or sub stevia to taste)

-- 2 Tbsp (25 g) minced cacao butter*(or chopped vegan bittersweet/dark chocolate)
+- 2 Tbsp minced cocoa butter*(or chopped vegan bittersweet/dark chocolate)

 - 1 tsp pure vanilla extract

-- Use immediately as a hot chocolate sauce, or let cool completely and then store in a jar.
-It will thicken slightly in the refrigerator, which you can thin by adding in 1-3 Tbsp (15-45 ml) water or dairy-free milk.
-Store covered in the fridge up to 2 weeks, sometimes longer.
+Use immediately as a hot chocolate sauce, or let cool completely and then store in a jar.
+It will thicken slightly in the refrigerator, which you can thin by adding in 1 Tbsp (15 ml) water or dairy-free milk at a time until desired consistency is reached.